• Home

 • iOS: 2.13.0

 • PHP: The PHP SDK does not itself support summary events.
-However, when PHP is used with LD Relay, the LD Relay event forwarding mode has the ability to turn the events received from the PHP SDK into summary events.
-This requires that you are using PHP SDK version 3.1.0 or higher.
-If you are using LD Relay with PHP you will need to upgrade LD Relay to version 4.0.0 or higher.
-Other SDKs do not require an LD Relay update to use summary events.
+However, when PHP is used with the LaunchDarkly Relay Proxy, the LD Relay event forwarding mode has the ability to turn the events received from the PHP SDK into summary events.
+Other SDKs do not require a Relay Proxy update to use summary events.

 Context events